7 Reasons to Visit the Hamamatsu Museum of Musical Instruments

 3. English Names of Instruments Are Displayed

 Regrettably, most instruments on display do not have English descriptions, although names and place-of-origin are stated in English for most.
 What is more useful is perhaps the gentle audio snippets playing at some exhibits.
-If you recognize what you see, or have at least read about the instrument, these snippets complete your knowledge by allowing you to hear what the instrument actually sounds like.
+If you recognize what you see, or have at least read about the instruments, these snippets complete your knowledge by allowing you to hear what the instrument actually sounds like.

-4. A Section Devoted to Made-in-Japan Instruments
+4. A Section Devoted to Made-in-Japan Musical Instruments

 If you play a Japan-made instrument, as I do, you will be thrilled by the showcased heritage models.
 In my case, I was delighted to finally meet the Yamaha Electone D1 digital organ in person during my first visit to the museum.
 It was displayed just steps away from the Electone Stagea, which I currently play.